Welcome to the Association

 - the possibility of an AITI certificate recognising the professional nature and quality of their services, in accordance with Law no. 4 of 14/01/2013 (governing non-regulated professions) for AITI qualified members;

-- free or discounted training courses organized by AITI’s regional divisions and reserved to members;
+- free or discounted training courses organized by AITI’s regional branches and reserved to members;

 - particularly advantageous professional insurance and health insurance policies;

 - access to guidance and consultancy services regarding professional issues;